imagej/imagej.github.io/_pages/plugins/high-pass.md

 - Use Help>Update Menus or restart ImageJ to make it appear in the Plugins menu (not necessary if you have used the Fiji Script Editor).

 ## Version history
-Version 2020-Jan-03, Michael Schmid: Nonblocking dialog
+Version 2020-Jan-03, Michael Schmid: Non-blocking dialog